Here’s a sure sign at my house of the season coming: An old Christmas cactus is blooming once again.

 I am not devoted to symbols.
 I try to avoid superstition.
 I suspect their significance is what I see in them at the moment, rather than their having inherent meaning.

 And my writing this morning probably has mostly to do with getting a good night’s sleep.
 I got a PET scan reading yesterday that found my radiation and chemo-treated lung cancer is stable and there is no evidence of proliferating disease.
-I am practically dizzy with restored brain cells.
+I am feel dizzy with restored brain cells.

 The scan reads radioactive tracers, not tea leaves.
 It is true that I was visited by an abundance of bluebirds before this latest test and that, before the previous one, a hummingbird flew into the view of my iPhone.